yusufaytas/dlock/README.md

 ========
 [![Apache License 2](https://img.shields.io/badge/license-ASF2-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0.txt) [![Build Status](https://travis-ci.org/yusufaytas/dlock.png?branch=master)](https://travis-ci.org/yusufaytas/dlock)

 DLock is a library to get an interval lock.
 An Interval Lock is a lock where the acquirer acquires the lock for a certain amount of time.
 Once the lock is acquired, it won't be released till the interval ends.
+Note that, each of the Interval Lock implementations guarantees atomicity over processes and threads.
+The lock can only be acquired by only one process or thread at a time as expected.
+The implementations differ based on the technology.

 Feedback and pull-requests are welcome!
 + [Usage](#usage)